 The Health Occupations Students of America (HOSA) is a career and technology student organization recognized by the United States Department of Education.
 HOSA provides a unique program of leadership development, motivation and recognition to attract career-minded, qualified students to health care professions.
-HOSA, TA (Texas Association) is a state charter of National HOSA, consisting of local chapters and members who are currently enrolled in or associated with Health Science Technology Education Programs as conducted by or in secondary and post-secondary/collegiate schools of Texas, or interested in pursuing a career in a medical profession.
+HOSA, TA (Texas Association) is a state charter of National HOSA, consisting of local chapters and members who are currently enrolled in or associated with Health Science Technology Education Programs as conducted by or in secondary and post-secondary/collegiate schools of Texas.
 HOSA students develop essential knowledge and skills that prepare them to explore and pursue a career in health care.